 Each new patient receives a week-long initial assessment including testing, addiction counselors, mental health therapists, and medical staff.
 We also have a licensed teacher on staff to help our patients keep up with schoolwork during their stay with us.

-We know that a struggle with addiction can be devastating for both adolescents and those who love them, but the more than 20,000 patients who have gone through our inpatient program are a testament to the hope that remains for you and your loved one.
+We know that a struggle with addiction can be devastating for both adolescents and those who love them, but the more than 20,000 patients who have gone through our adolescent residential program are a testament to the hope that remains for you and your loved one.
 If you feel that your loved one could benefit from our adolescent treatment program, contact us and one of our helpful and experienced admissions staff will give you more information and help answer any questions you may have about our program.